Neunerlei/docker-images/docs/php.md

 # Legacy PHP images (<= PHP 8.4)

+> **DEPRECATION NOTICE**
+>
+> Everything you read below, is ONLY true for PHP versions **8.4 and below WITHOUT nginx**
+> The newer images (from PHP 8.2 onwards) include nginx by default and are described in the [PHP-NGINX documentation](php-nginx.md).

+## A brief history

 Originally the images would only contain PHP-FPM itself without any web server.
 This made it necessary to always run a separate web server container (e.g., Nginx or Apache) alongside the PHP-FPM container to serve PHP applications.
 However, this setup can be cumbersome for simple use cases or development environments.

-Starting in [PHP 8.5](current.md), the images have been updated to include a built-in web server (using PHP's built-in server capabilities) alongside PHP-FPM.
-This allows you to run PHP applications directly within the container without needing a separate web server container.
-To get the same features for the PHP 8.4 image, you can now use the `fpm-nginx-debian` variant, which includes Nginx pre-configured to work with PHP-FPM, starting from PHP 8.5 this will be the default behavior for all images.

-Also, starting with PHP 8.4, the base image switches from Alpine to Debian for better compatibility and stability.
-Debian will be the only base image for newer PHP versions.
-As an intermediate step, the PHP 8.4 images still offer an Alpine variant (`fpm-alpine`), together with a migration version of the Debian-based image (`fpm-debian`) and the new standard nginx variant (`fpm-nginx-debian`).

-> Everything you read below, is ONLY true for PHP versions **8.4 and below WITHOUT nginx**
-> For the `8.4-fpm-nginx-debian` image, as well as all images `>= 8.5`, please refer to the [current PHP documentation](current.md).
+Also, the PHP images were originally based on Alpine Linux to keep them as small as possible.
+But over time, it became clear that for production use, stability, security, and compatibility are more important than having the smallest possible image size.
+Therefore, the images were switched to Debian as the base OS.

+We officially deprecated these legacy PHP-FPM-only images with PHP 8.4 and recommend using the newer [PHP-NGINX images](php-nginx.md) instead, which include both PHP and NGINX in a single container for easier setup and use.

+## Tags

+Here you can find [all available tags](https://docker.neunerlei.eu/neunerlei-php-tags.html) of this image.

 ## Structure